maxboisvert/vim-simple-files/README.md

 # Vim Simple Files

-This is a simple file chooser and mru.
+This is a simple file navigator and mru.
+Less than 100 lines of code.

 ## Installation